Mojave Memorial Cross: Theft

 On the night of May 9–10, 2010, the cross was cut down and stolen from its place on Sunrise Rock.
 National Park Service spokeswoman Linda Slater said a $125,000 reward was being offered for information leading to the arrest and conviction of the thieves.
 The VFW promised that the memorial would be rebuilt.
 "This was a legal fight that a vandal just made personal to 50 million veterans, military personnel and their families," said National Commander Thomas J. Tradewell.

 Slater said that the wooden cover which had covered the cross since 2002 was reported missing on May 8, 2010, and that the cross itself had been seen on May 10 but was reported missing on May 11 by rangers who had returned to the location.

 The Desert Dispatch was contacted by someone claiming to have a message from the person who removed the cross.
 The message claimed that the cross had not been damaged or destroyed but moved by a veteran who objected to the cross being on public land.
 The message also claimed that a non-sectarian memorial had been brought to the site, but that unspecified technical difficulties prevented it from being put in place of the cross.
 On June 1, the Liberty Institute publicly offered in the Desert Dispatch to take back and care for the cross at a church in Yucca Valley, but two weeks later, the person who stole the cross had not yet responded.
 After the theft was reported, an atheist organization, Atheist Alliance International, offered $5,000 to go towards replacing the cross with a more inclusive and non-religious veterans' memorial, but the gesture was ignored by religious groups who insisted that the cross be restored.

 On May 20, 2010, park rangers discovered that a replica of the cross stolen 10 days earlier was now bolted to the base of the original.
 Park personnel removed it and placed it into evidence.
 Mojave National Park spokesperson, Linda Slater, said that since the replica is not the original disputed cross, it had to come down.
 "The park service has regulations about people putting up memorials.
 You can't just go to a park and put up a memorial to a family member."

 The cross was found over 500 mi away, in Half Moon Bay, California, in early November 2012.
+The original cross was donated to the Mojave Desert Historical And Cultural Association in 2022, and was erected at the Goffs Schoolhouse Museum in 2024.